eri24816/slurm_gui/README.md

 3. Set the password with `python reset_password.py <your password>`.

-4. Open `config.json` and set the default account (your project account number).
+4. Open `config.json` in the root folder, and set the defaults.account field to your slurm project/account id.

 ## Usage